gottacatchenall/ms_ptl/README.md

 food-webs [@Strydom2022FooWeb;@Strydom2022GraEmb], although the method is flexible enough to be applied to either latent or observed traits.

-There are two possible models for PTL to be done in: (1) As in [@Strydom2022FooWeb], where the evolutionary model is inferred only from the observed trait values $\mathcal{O}$, or (2) the evolutionary model is infered from a trait for which there are observations available for the entire species
+There are two possible ways for PTL to be done: (1) As in [@Strydom2022FooWeb], where the evolutionary model is inferred only from the observed trait values $\mathcal{O}$, or (2) the evolutionary model is infered from a trait for which there are observations available for the entire species